ten-protocol/go-ten/docs/_docs/community/contributions.md

 ---
 ---
-# Contributing to Obscuro
+# Contributing to Ten

-Obscuro will evolve to be *the* solution for privacy on Ethereum through the strength and dedication of the Obscuro community.
-Together we'll make Obscuro the most community-driven project in crypto.
+Ten will evolve to be *the* solution for privacy on Ethereum through the strength and dedication of the Ten community.
+Together we'll make Ten the most community-driven project in crypto.

-As detailed in the [whitepaper](https://whitepaper.obscu.ro), Obscuro is powered by OBX, a native utility token that provides security to the Obscuro network while allowing holders to pay transaction fees.
+As detailed in the [whitepaper](https://whitepaper.obscu.ro), Ten is powered by OBX, a native utility token that provides security to the Ten network while allowing holders to pay transaction fees.

 2% of tokens are set aside for early contributors.
 Each contributor's allocation is a percentage of their total contributions against the entire community contribution.